SebastjanT/NLP-Project/README.md

 Since our plan was to determine what characters appear in these stories, a good starting point was the NER (Named Entity Recognition) technique.
 With this approach, we were be able to determine all named entities in a given short story.

+The code that produces a desired output for the sentiment analysis and it's results can be seen in the [Jupyter-Notebook](./sentiment/ner.ipynb).

 ### Sentiment Analysis

 A proof of concept that sentiment analysis can provide valuable information if paired with NER for protagonist and antagonist detection.
 The analysis inculdes a custom output of the NER algorithm (that includes the immediate sentences of the NE).
 And a Huggingface default pipline Sentiment analysis for ever character (most frequent 4) of every short story.
 The results are available in the Jupyter-Notebook `./sentiment/sentiment.ipynb` in the branch `sentiment`.

+In the `master` branch we expanded on the sentiment analysis approach.
+We used a different model to evaluate the sentiment of the 4 most frequent characters in the short stories.

+We have also included analysis of 6 different levels of context.

+The results are available in the [Jupyter-Notebook](./sentiment/sentiment-roBERTa.ipynb).